 Brisket it a cut of beef that comes from the lower breast region or pectoral muscles of a cow.
 A fairly large cut of meat, it contains a lot of connective tissues that make it pretty tough.

-As a result, it’s best when cooked long and slow with recipes like this slow cooker brisket.
-This is because, the long cook time allows the connective tissues to break down, creating a truly mouthwateringly tender recipe.
-However, unlike other slow cooked meats, brisket does not fall apart.
+As a result, it’s best when cooked slowly on a low temperature with recipes like this slow cooker brisket.
+The long cooking time allows the connective tissues to break down, creating a truly mouthwateringly tender recipe.
+However, unlike other slow-cooked meats, brisket does not fall apart.

 Is There Another Name for Beef Brisket?